Self-Propulsion of floating ice blocks caused by melting in water: Melting driven-propulsion in salt water

 By balancing the drag with $F_{\mathrm{m}}$ given by Eq.~(\ref{Fmelt}) and $F_{\mathrm{c}}$ given by Eq.~(\ref{Fc}), and rewriting, we obtain the terminal ice block velocity in saltwater,

 Fig.~\ref{UbsaltTheo}(b) shows a plot of $U_b$ calculated with Eq.~(\ref{UbthS}) as a function of salinity at various $T_b$, where it can be noted that $U_b$ is positive over a wide range of $T_b$ for sufficiently large $s_A$.
-While $U_b$ increases for sufficiently low temperatures, it decreases for $T_b$ above $20\,^\circ$C. The decreasing trend is roughly consistent with our experiments performed in warm baths with $T_b \approx 23\,^\circ$C. Although our model underestimates the observed decrease, this may be expected because of the number of simplifying assumptions made, including the rather strong assumption that the layer of meltwater neither mixes with the layer of cooled water below, nor exerts drag.
+While $U_b$ increases for sufficiently low temperatures, it decreases for $T_b$ above $20\,^\circ$C. Given the large experimental dispersion, our experiments performed in warm baths with $T_b \approx 23\,^\circ$C are consistent with the predicted trend.
+The experimental data points are spread around the theoretical curves for $T_b=15$, $T_b=20$ and $T_b=25\,^\circ$ C. We note also that our model relies on several assumptions made, including the rather strong assumption that the layer of meltwater neither mixes with the layer of cooled water below, nor exerts drag.

 It is important to emphasize that our model is valid only when melting is driven by convective instability.
 It does not apply when the thermal boundary layer is stably stratified, which occurs when the bath temperature is below the critical temperature for a given salinity, \textit{i.e.} $T_b<T_c(s_A)$.
 Our model cannot thus predict the melting velocity and the block velocity for $T_b=1\,^\circ$C and $s_A\leq13$\,g kg$^{-1}$ as shown in Fig.~\ref{UbsaltTheo}.
 We would expect that the layer of cooled water, flowing upward in the $x'$-direction while remaining attached to the block, would generate a reactive force that propels the block in the opposite direction.
-Then, we would expect that the layer of cooled water, flowing upwards in the $x'$ direction while remaining attached to the block, would propel the block in the other direction.
+Then, we would anticipate that the layer of cooled water, flowing upwards in the $x'$ direction while remaining attached to the block, would propel the block in the other direction.